On subshift presentations: Introduction

 The structure that is given in this way, for which we use the notation $ { \mathcal G}_{ \mathcal R}(\frak P, { \mathcal E}^-,{ \mathcal E}^+ )$, we call an ${ \mathcal R}$-graph.
 From an ${ \mathcal R}$-graph ${ \mathcal G}_{{ \mathcal R}}({\frak P}, { \mathcal E}^-, { \mathcal E}^+ )$ we construct a semigroup (with zero) ${ \mathcal S}_{{ \mathcal R}}({\frak P}, { \mathcal E}^-, { \mathcal E}^+ )$ that contains idempotents $\bold 1_{{\frak p}},{ \frak p} \in {\frak P},$ and that has ${ \mathcal E}$ as a generating set.
 Besides $\bold 1_{{\frak p}}^2 = \bold 1_{{\frak p}},\frak p \in{ \frak P}$, the defining relations of ${ \mathcal S}_{{ \mathcal R}}({\frak P}, { \mathcal E}^-,{ \mathcal E}^+ )$ are:

 and

 We call ${\mathcal S}_{{\mathcal R}}({\frak P}, { \mathcal E}^-, {\mathcal E}^+ ) $ an ${\mathcal R}$-graph semigroup.
-The graph inverse semigroups (the generalized polycyclic semigroups, see \cite {AH} and \cite [Section 10.7]{L} and compare \cite {CK}) are a special case of ${\mathcal R}$-graph semigroups: The graph inverse semigroup of a finite directed graph with vertex set ${\frak P}$ and edge set ${\mathcal E}^{\circ}$ is obtained by taking a copy of the graph $({\frak P}, {\mathcal E}^{\circ })$ with vertex set ${\frak P}$ and edge set ${\mathcal E}^- = \{ e^- : e \in {\mathcal E}^{\circ } \}$ and a copy $({\frak P},{\mathcal E}^+)$ of the reversed graph of $({\frak P},{\mathcal E}^{\circ })$ and by constructing the ${\mathcal R}$-graph semigroup of the partitioned graph $({\frak P}, {\mathcal E}^- , {\mathcal E}^+) $ with the relations
+The graph inverse semigroups (the generalized polycyclic semigroups, see \cite {AH} and \cite [Section 10.7]{L} and compare \cite {CK}) are a special case of ${\mathcal R}$-graph semigroups: The graph inverse semigroup of a finite directed graph with vertex set ${\frak P}$ and edge set ${\mathcal E}$ is obtained by taking a copy of the graph $({\frak P}, {\mathcal E})$ with vertex set ${\frak P}$ and edge set ${\mathcal E}^- = \{ e^- : e \in {\mathcal E}^{\circ } \}$ and a copy $({\frak P},{\mathcal E}^+)$ of the reversed graph of $({\frak P},{\mathcal E})$ and by constructing the ${\mathcal R}$-graph semigroup of the partitioned graph $({\frak P}, {\mathcal E}^- , {\mathcal E}^+) $ with the relations

+The relation being understood we suppress the $\mathcal R$ and denote the graph inverse semigroup of the finite directed graph by ${\mathcal S}({\frak P}, { \mathcal E}^-, {\mathcal E}^+ ) $.
 The Dyck inverse monoids (the polycyclic monoids) ${\mathcal D} _N, N> 1,$ \cite {NP} are obtained in this way from the one-vertex graph with $N$ loops.
 For the ${\mathcal R}$-graph semigroups that are obtained from a one-vertex graph see also \cite [Section 4]{HK1}.

 In Section 2 we show that the isomorphism of ${\mathcal R}$-graph semigroups ${\mathcal S}_{{\mathcal R}}({\frak P}, { \mathcal E}^-, {\mathcal E}^+ ) $ implies the isomorphism of the ${\mathcal R}$-graphs ${\mathcal G}_{{\mathcal R}}({\frak P}, { \mathcal E}^-, {\mathcal E}^+ ) $.